coderetreat-china/coderetreat-china.github.io/lets-commit-together-LCT-vs-code-review.md

 ![](http://blog.codinghorror.com/content/images/uploads/2009/02/6a0120a85dcdae970b012877707a45970c-pi.png)

-that saying politely is how much strange pieces the code have. ([ref2](http://blog.codinghorror.com/whos-your-coding-buddy/))
+that saying politely is how much strange pieces the code has. ([ref2](http://blog.codinghorror.com/whos-your-coding-buddy/))

 ## Code review with GitHub PR